avnet-iotconnect/avnet-iotc-mtb-xensiv-example/QUICKSTART_AWS.md

 ## Introduction

-This document outlines the steps of setting up the Infineon XENSIV&trade; board with the Avnet IoTConnect Platform, leveraging the Optiga secure element.
+This document outlines the steps of setting up the Infineon XENSIV&trade; board with the Avnet IoTConnect Platform on AWS, leveraging the Optiga secure element.

 ## Prerequisites
 * PC with Windows 10/11